 The remaining testicle will usually make more testosterone (the male sex hormone) and sperm to make up for the one that has been removed.

 But you may find that you do feel less like having sex, at least for a while.
 This is perfectly normal.
 Any treatment can make you feel like this.
 Other treatment side effects, such as feeling tired or sick, can lower your libido.

 Being diagnosed with cancer raises a lot of emotions such as fear, anxiety and anger.
 All these can affect your libido too.
 But this is temporary.
 After you have got over your treatment and are beginning to come to terms with having had cancer, you will find your libido comes back.

 Some men are diagnosed with testicular cancer in both testicles.
-Or it may come back in the other testicle after you have been treated but this is rare.
+Or they may develop a second cancer in the other testicle, but this is rare.
 If this happens to you, you will need to have your other testicle removed.
 After the operation, you will no longer produce sperm or testosterone.
 So you will not be able to father a child unless you have sperm banking.